Help! My client keeps crashing when I try to launch or connect!

 Hover over your desired profile/Minecraft version, then select the button with the three dots on the right.

 Editfrom the drop-down menu.
 A modal will appear and

-More Optionswill be available in the bottom-left.
+More Optionswill be available in the bottom-right.
 Select this.

 #with the amount of RAM you'd like to allocate to Minecraft in GB (do not modify any other text).

 Select the green

 Savebutton and you're done!

 Open the CurseForge app.

 Select the gear icon located in the bottom-left of the app.